syncfusion-content/extension-docs/Extension/SpreadsheetEditor-SDK-Extension/Visual-Studio/Add-References.md

    ![Assembly location option in Syncfusion Reference Manger](images/Syncfusion-Reference-Manger1-img4.png)

-4. click Done to add the required assemblies for the Spreadsheet Editor SDK control into the project.
+4. Click **Done** to add the required assemblies for the Spreadsheet Editor SDK control into the project.
 The following screenshot shows the list of required assemblies for the selected controls to be added.

    - Windows Forms: